National Pollutant Discharge Elimination System

-To improve water quality throughout the country, the United States Environmental Protection Agency (EPA) established a storm water management program (National Pollutant Discharge Elimination System or NPDES) to guide local governments.
+To improve water quality throughout the country, the United States Environmental Protection Agency (EPA) established the National Pollutant Discharge Elimination System (NPDES) to guide local governments.
 This program focuses on reducing the amount of urban pollutants.

 In accordance with the EPA’s storm water management program, Burnsville is committed to the following six objectives for improving water quality:

 1. Public Education and Outreach

 The City will distribute educational materials and perform outreach activities to inform residents about the impacts that polluted storm water can have on water quality.

 The City will provide opportunities for residents to participate in program development and implementation by publicizing public hearings and/or encouraging them to comment on the Storm Water Pollution Prevention Program.